homan-uppu/writing/Essays/On college/Why college is outdated.md

 The way to train for creative skills is drastically different from non-creative ones.
 The underlying economics and incentives means that the college model of education no longer works in today's world with a much higher bar for creativity.

 To see why, we have to study how creative domains operate and understand what happens when a skill shifts from non-creative to creative.

+(Need to talk about exponential change here.
+Hmm...).
 ### Features of creative domains

 **1. Creative skills follow a power law distribution**: few drastically outperform the rest.